MichelGauvin/esp32_beer_ferm_ctrl/README.md

    - Implements **Proportional-Integral-Derivative (PID) control loops** for precise temperature regulation.
    - Uses different PID tuning parameters (`Kp`, `Ki`, `Kd`) for **small and large fermenters**.
    - The control logic is **inverted**, meaning relay activation logic may be reversed.
+   - The PID operates within a 300-second time window, during which it can activate the pump for a specific duration to cool the fermenter coil.
+For small fermenters, this duration is limited to 30 seconds, whereas for large fermenters, it can span the entire window.

 3. **WiFi & Web Server**
    - Connects to WiFi via `setupWiFi()`.